SergioGarcia-Wolframito/Amabro/README.md

 ## ADMINISTRATOR

--When we choose the Administrator option, it will ask us to enter a UserName, Email and Password, which will be detailed in the "config" file, if you do not enter the same data, Amabro closes automatically.
+When you choose the Administrator option, it will ask us to enter a UserName, Email and Password, which will be detailed in the "config" file, if you do not enter the same data, Amabro closes automatically.